Billing and Collections Policy

-Official transcripts will be withheld due to an outstanding account balance greater $1.00 whether the student is on payment plan or not.
+Official transcripts will be withheld due to an outstanding account balance whether the student is on a payment plan or not.
 Grades may be withheld as well due to outstanding account balances.
 Special circumstances may be reviewed on a case by case basis.

 Current term payment:

-If you are student with an employer or third party reimbursement agreement, do not wait to pay your college bill until you have received your reimbursement for a class.
-You are responsible to pay all of your student account charges in full by the due dates, regardless of whether or not your employer will cover those costs.
-You need to submit a letter from your employer explaining the amount that the company will pay.
-We will then defer the amount not covered by company; the remaining portion needs to be paid to us in order for us to defer remaining balance.
+If you are a student with an employer or third party reimbursement agreement, do not wait to pay your tuition bill until you have received your reimbursement for your course.
+You are responsible to pay all of your tuition account charges in full by the due dates, regardless whether or not your employer will cover these costs.
+In order to defer employer reimbursement, you need to complete an “Employer-Sponsored Tuition Repayment Agreement.”, along with a letter from your employer on Company Letterhead stating the company reimbursement policy.
+The amount of tuition covered by the Employer will be deferred until semester end.

 Pay current term charges by one of the following methods:

 Pay in Person at:Office of the Bursar Fortunoff Hall Room 101